iwardlaw/Unity-Tools/README.md

 - The **Waypoint Graph** tool facilitates object movement among a set of user-defined points.

 - The **Worldspace Textbox** tool delivers text-based interactions in world space instead of screen space.
-Necessary for using te    xtboxes in head-mounted-display-based virtual reality.
+Necessary for using textboxes in head-mounted-display-based virtual reality.

 * * *